tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.newscientist.com/article/2127804-creative-people-physically-see-and-process-the-world-differently/](https://www.newscientist.com/article/2127804-creative-people-physically-see-and-process-the-world-differently/)

-- Theres some evidence that people with a greater degree of openness also have better visual awareness.
+- There’s some evidence that people with a greater degree of openness also have better visual awareness.
 For example, when focusing on letters moving on a screen, they are more likely to notice a grey square appearing elsewhere on the display.

 - Antinori and her colleagues asked 123 university students to complete a binocular rivalry test, in which they simultaneously saw a red image with one eye and a green image with the other eye for 2 minutes.

 - Usually, the brain can only perceive one image at a time, and most participants reported seeing the image flip between red and green.
-But some subjects saw the two images fused into a patchwork of red and green  a phenomenon known as mixed percept.
+But some subjects saw the two images fused into a patchwork of red and green – a phenomenon known as “mixed percept”.

 - The higher the participants scored for openness on a personality questionnaire, the more they experienced this mixed perception.